foundation-model-stack/bamba/blog/Announcing Bamba.md

 ### Safety tasks

 Safety benchmarks are crucial for ensuring AI models generate content that is ethical, inclusive, and non-harmful.
-We evaluate our model on well known safety benchmarks such as, Toxigen (5-shot, logits) (focused on detecting toxic language), BBQ (5-shot, generation), PopQA (5-shot, generation), and Ethos (which measures bias and fairness).
+We evaluate our model on well known safety benchmarks such as Toxigen (5-shot, logits) (focused on detecting toxic language), BBQ (5-shot, generation), PopQA (5-shot, generation), and Ethos (which measures bias and fairness).
 These benchmarks help us identify and mitigate harmful outputs, ensuring the model avoids generating offensive or discriminatory content.
 We intend to fix the gaps in safety through comprehensive SFT and DPO approaches.

 | Model | PopQA | Toxigen | BBQ  |
 | :---- | :---- | :---- | :---- |